ebruchez/ebruchez.github.io/pages/predictions.md

         - The fastest ARM CPU single-core score is 1327 for the "iPhone 11 Pro Apple A13 Bionic @ 2.7 GHz".
 This means that Apple would have to increase their single-core by 40% between this CPU and their new CPU.
         - The fastest single-core score overall is 1419 for the "Intel Core i9-10900K 3.7 GHz (10 cores)".
 (This means that Apple would have to increase their single-core by 30% between this CPU and their new CPU.)
 - Resolution:
   - __FAIL__: I was pretty close with this one!
 As of 2021-02-06, Geekbench shows some 1744 scores (while I predicted 1840).
 The [Mac Benchmarks](https://browser.geekbench.com/mac-benchmarks) shows, however, 1708 for the Mac Mini, a little lower.
+  - UPDATE: 2021-10-20: The M1 Max appears to have a single-core Geekbench score of 1783.
+This doesn't beat my prediction, 16 months after the introduction of the M1.

 ### PREDICTION-0022: 2020-07-09: Donald Trump will lose the 2020 US presidential election